 - Develop a long-term plan including policies and prevention tactics.

-- Reassess your crisis plan.
+- Reassess your crisis management plan.
 What needs to be added?
 What needs to be changed or updated?

 - Regain the trust of key stakeholders.
 Demonstrate improvements through strategic communications.
 Don't harp on the crisis, but rather, promote ways the company has changed/improved following it.